Wuvist/lcpc/lcpc.typ

 If we exclude rent payment, all 3 groups face similar LCP about 0.64; but when rental is included into expenditure, LCP of the two non-public housing group jump significantly.
 Implying a much higher living cost pressure if residents in Hong Kong are not able to stay in public housing.

 If I'm allowed to do cross comparison of LCP between Singapore and Hong Kong, the LCP of Subsidised Housing group(0.97) is actually higher than SP group in SG LCPC for foreign workers(0.89).
 This may imply that there is incentive for Hong Kong resident to migrate to work in Singapore, if they could obtained a S-Pass or above.

+I would leave movement of HK LCPC for future study.

 === Data for Hong Kong